Meet the Maker

 Nicole Walsh lives the California dream: She’s a surfer and winemaker living seaside in Santa Cruz.
 The Pacific Ocean seems to influence everything she does – from her beachy lifestyle to the fruit she finds for her one-of-a-kind wines.

-The first thing we noticed when visiting Nicole at her trendy tasting room in Aptos several years ago was the huge map of the California coast dotted with pins marking the vineyards that she sources from.
-Each pin had something in common: Their proximity to the sea.
+The first thing we noticed when visiting Nicole at her trendy tasting room in Aptos was the huge map of the California coast dotted with pins marking the vineyards that she sources from.
+Each pin had something in common: its proximity to the sea.

 A California Girl By Way of Michigan, Costa Rica, and New Zealand